JiscDACT/tableau-accessibility/README.md

 # Tabfix

-*A command-line tool for Tableau accessibility*
+*A command-line tool for improving Tableau accessibility*

 ## How does it work?
 Tabfix inspects the Tableau XML file (.twb) and checks a number of assertions related to accessibility,